beala/ai_tools/README.md

 - `OVERCAST_LINK`: The Overcast link to the podcast episode you want to transcribe (e.g., https://overcast.fm/+YsPQCIdOs).

-### Options

-- `--output`: The output file to write the transcript to.
-If not provided, the transcript will be printed to stdout.
-- `--tmp`: The temporary directory to use for downloading and chunking audio.
-If not provided, a new temporary directory will be created.
-- `--preserve`: Keep the temporary directory after running.
-By default, the temporary directory will be removed.
-- `--silent`: Silence all status updates.
-By default, status updates will be printed.
-- `--dry_run`: Don't actually query OpenAI.
-Useful for debugging.
-By default, OpenAI will be queried.

 ## Example

 ```
-python transcribe_podcast.py https://overcast.fm/+YsPQCIdOs --output transcript.txt
+python transcribe_podcast.py https://overcast.fm/+YsPQCIdOs
 ```

-This will transcribe the podcast episode from the provided Overcast link and save the transcript to a file named `transcript.txt`.
+This will transcribe the podcast episode from the provided Overcast link and print it to stdout.

 # chunk.py